 Rachel Kaufman PhD

-Dr. Rachel Kaufman is a Licensed Psychologist and a graduate from Oklahoma State University with a doctoral degree in Counseling Psychology.
-Dr. Kaufman completed an APA-approved internship at Boys Town within the Nebraska Consortium of Professional Psychology.
+Dr. Rachel Kaufman is a Licensed Psychologist and has been on staff at Katie’s Way since August 2016.
+She graduated from Oklahoma State University with a doctoral degree in Counseling Psychology.
+Dr. Kaufman completed an APA-accredited internship at Boys Town within the Nebraska Consortium of Professional Psychology.
 She completed a fellowship in child and pediatric psychology at the Boys Town Behavioral Health Clinic.
-She has experience utilizing evidence-based treatments recommended for a wide range of behavioral and emotional concerns across children and adolescents.
-Dr. Kaufman specializes in treating anxiety disorders, depression and mood disorders, disruptive behavior disorders, adjustment disorders, and eating disorders within adolescents.
-Dr. Kaufman is the coordinator and facilitator for the DBT Group for Teenagers at Katie’s Way.
+She has worked in outpatient clinics, pediatric clinics, schools, and inpatient settings to provide therapy and psychological testing primarily with a youth population.
+Dr. Kaufman has experience utilizing evidence-based treatments recommended for a wide range of behavioral and emotional concerns across children and adolescents.
+Specifically, she focuses on Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and behavioral interventions with young children, parents, teenagers, and young adults.
+Dr. Kaufman’s specializations include treating anxiety disorders, depression and mood disorders, disruptive behavior disorders, stress-related disorders, and eating disorders within adolescents.

 Carlos Martinez LSCSW

 Carlos Martinez is a Licensed Specialized Clinical Social Worker.
 He is fluent in spoken Spanish.
 He received his bachelor degree from Biola University in California.
 After completing his Bachelor’s degree he worked with Child Abuse Prevention Center as a caseworker partnered with a therapist, where he learned he wanted to further pursue becoming a therapist.
 He attended and graduated from Azusa Pacific University in Social Worker with an emphasis in clinical social work.